Catherine Walker (fashion designer): Notable clients

-Many European royals and high profile individuals have worn Catherine Walker because her very formal designs in a range of colours for daywear and embroidered evening wear closely match the requirements of formal events.
+Many European royals and high-profile individuals have worn Catherine Walker because her very formal designs in a range of colours for daywear and embroidered evening wear closely match the requirements of formal events.

 Diana Spencer, Princess of Wales: Catherine Walker became one of the Princess of Wales' favourite designers.
 Her professional relationship with Diana began three months after Diana's marriage to Prince Charles in 1981, and lasted until Diana's death sixteen years later, during which time Walker provided the Princess with many of her most iconic garments.

-Walker created the dress and lace veil which Diana wore at the Apostolic Palace during a Pontifical audience with Pope John Paul II in 29 April 1985, the same dress Diana was buried along with a personal Rosary gifted to her by Saint Teresa of Calcutta.
+Walker created the dress and lace veil which Diana wore at the Apostolic Palace during a Pontifical audience with Pope John Paul II on 29 April 1985, the same dress Diana was buried in along with a personal rosary gifted to her by Saint Teresa of Calcutta.

 Catherine, Princess of Wales: Walker's designs are also chosen by Diana's daughter-in-law, Catherine.
 Catherine Walker has become one of the current Princess of Wales favourite designers and she chooses to wear the designer's creations for formal engagements.

 Prince William had a few coats made by Catherine Walker as a child.

 The Duke of Kent's daughter, Lady Helen Taylor (née Windsor), wore a Catherine Walker design for her 1992 wedding to Tim Taylor.